 Not to mention, hemp on its own is packed with all sorts of powerful ingredients (like omega fatty acids, vitamins, amino acids, minerals, and more).

-So what happens when you combine the beneficial properties of hemp-derived CBD with the therapeutic powers of medicinal mushrooms?
-You get one heck of a pup-tastic nutritional supplement.
+So what happens when you combine the beneficial properties of hemp-derived CBD with the therapeutic powers of functional mushrooms?
+You get one heck of a pup-tastic nutritional product.
 Seriously, combining these two powerful ingredients has been a game-changer for many pet owners.

 So what about the safety of CBD?

-Now you may be wondering: Okay, hemp-derived CBD and medicinal mushrooms sound great, but…
+Now you may be wondering: Okay, hemp-derived CBD and functional mushrooms sound great, but…

-How much of these mushroom-based supplements should I give to my dog?
+How much of these mushroom-based products should I give to my dog?

 Unfortunately, there are no set guidelines on dosing mushrooms or even hemp-derived CBD for that matter.
 But according to research, “There is a sweet spot where you want to achieve the proper dose, not too much or too little.”

 Again, here at Holistic Hound, we focus on the health and wellbeing of our beloved animal consumers.
 While our products are created with high-quality, safe ingredients, we also incorporate scientific and medical research when it comes to dosage.
-However, with any new supplement you introduce to your pet, be sure to start slow and with low doses to avoid any digestive issues or other adverse effects.
-Remember that each dog is unique, and they’ll respond differently to various products or supplements.
+However, with any new supplement you introduce to your pet, be sure to start slow and with low doses to try to avoid any digestive issues or other adverse effects.
+Remember that each dog is unique, and they’ll respond differently to various products.

 The bottom line

-For millennia, medicinal mushrooms have been very popular in Eastern medicine, and for good reason.
-Now, with integrative veterinarian medicine becoming more widely known and accepted, our furry friends can benefit from both conventional medicine and holistic supplements like medicinal mushrooms.
+For millennia, functional mushrooms have been very popular in Eastern medicine, and for good reason.
+Now, with integrative veterinarian medicine becoming more widely known and accepted, our furry friends can benefit from both conventional medicine and holistic products like functional mushrooms.

-If you want to boost your dog’s health and wellness, mushroom-based supplements may be a key ingredient.
-As always, we recommend consulting with your veterinarian before adding a new supplement to their regimen.
+If you want to boost your dog’s health and wellness, mushroom-based products may become key ingredients.
+As always, we recommend consulting with your veterinarian before adding a new product to their regimen.
 If you have any concerns, questions, thoughts, or comments, feel free to reach out to us here.
 We’re always happy to hear from you.